schorts99/shared-kernel/README.md

 - **SessionStorageStateManager:** Concrete implementation using session storage.
 - **InMemoryStateManager:** Concrete implementation using in-memory.

+### 🧭 Guided Tours

+- **TourGuide:** Abstract base class for defining guided UI tours.
+Accepts a list of TourStep objects and exposes a fluent API for composing onboarding flows.
+Designed to be extended by concrete implementations (e.g., Driver.js, Intro.js) in frontend environments.

 ### 📈 Telemetry

 - **Telemetry:** Abstract interface for unified telemetry across frontend and backend environments.
 Supports initialization, error tracking, custom context attributes, and transaction naming.
 Enables integration with observability platforms like New Relic via a consistent API.